 Chile is a coastal country that borders Bolivia and Argentina to the west and faces the Pacific Ocean.
 If you like beaches, you’re in luck; it’s also home to some of the world’s most enthusiastic football fans, so there’s something for everyone!

-Chile is still underappreciated as a TEFL destination.
+One underappreciated TEFL destination is Chile.
 With its bustling cities, Chile’s pay isn’t exactly eye-watering in terms of Western standards, but an English teacher may easily make ends meet in terms of local living expenses.
 Although students can be rowdy, the Chilean people have a good-natured sense of humour that makes it ideal for any extrovert who isn’t scared to immerse themselves in the local culture.

 Portugal